Universities’ study programmes

 Università della Svizzera Italiana

-Data Science: Focuses on the analysis and interpretation of data to understand complex systems and relationships, suitable for those interested in studying interconnected phenomena.
+Data Science: Focuses on the analysis and interpretation of data to understand complex systems and relationships, making it suitable for those interested in studying interconnected phenomena.

 Universitat Politècnica de Catalunya

-Advanced Computing is a discipline that approaches complex computational problems from both theoretical and practical angles.
-It views algorithms, i.e., the human or mechanical processes of transforming data, as subjects for systematic study.
-The goal is to understand their limitations and capabilities and to use these insights to provide novel and more efficient algorithmic solutions.
+Advanced Computing is a discipline that approaches complex computational problems from both theoretical and practical perspectives.
+It views algorithms—i.e., the human or mechanical processes of transforming data—as subjects for systematic study.
+The aim is to understand their limitations and capabilities and to utilise these insights to provide novel and more efficient algorithmic solutions.

-The specialization is addressed to students with a background in computer science, computer engineering or mathematics who can prove that they have a solid grounding in elementary algorithms, programming skills and basic knowledge of discrete mathematics.
-Students from other scientific and technological backgrounds are also welcome, but they may be asked to take a bachelor-level course that guarantees that the requirements are covered.
+The specialisation is aimed at students with a background in computer science, computer engineering, or mathematics who can demonstrate a solid grounding in fundamental algorithms, programming skills, and basic knowledge of discrete mathematics.
+Students from other scientific and technological backgrounds are also welcome, but they may be required to undertake a bachelor-level course to ensure that the necessary prerequisites are met.

 Documentation: